 So basically Solo Ads are an alternative to Google Ads or Facebook Ads.
 Essentially it is a form of pay-per-click advertising.

-Whereas with Google or Facebook, the Ad is shown at the screen of the search engine or somewhere at a certain website, solo ads are sent directly to a potential buyer to his/her email box.
+Whereas with Google or Facebook, the Ad is shown on the screen of the search engine or somewhere on a certain website, solo ads are sent directly to a potential buyer in his/her email box.

 That seems like a better way of promotion, right?